rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/Windows-Readme.md

 This plugin works against the Microsoft Windows DNS server.
 It doesn't matter whether it's hosted on-premises or in the cloud, physical or virtual, domain joined or standalone.
 As long as it can be managed via the standard [DnsServer PowerShell module](https://docs.microsoft.com/en-us/powershell/module/dnsserver), it should be supported.
 This does **not** work against [Azure DNS](https://azure.microsoft.com/en-us/services/dns/).
 Use the Azure plugin for that.

+**This plugin currently does not work on non-Windows OSes in PowerShell Core.
+[Click here](https://github.com/rmbolger/Posh-ACME/wiki/List-of-Supported-DNS-Providers) for details.**

 ## Setup

 ### DnsServer module